 The pipe has three spikes inside to hold the coins.
 I’m still wondering why they designed it like that.
 Why not just create the pipe that has a bottom.
-My only guess is because they need the steam to go through from the bottom of the steamer and it’s easier to create it the way it is now.
+But I finally understand that they need the steam to go through from the bottom of the steamer and it’s easier to create it the way it is now.

 - ½ tsp salt

 - 150 gr finely grated coconut (thawed if frozen)

 - ¼ cup granulated sugar